The earth’s ecosystems need protection – How are we helping?8 min readReading Time: 5 minutes

 Wait, what are ecosystems?

-What a good question.
-Before we move on to the good news, it’s imperative that you understand the kind of ecosystems that the earth has.
-To understand more about this phenomenon, watch the video below.
+That’s a really good question.
+Before we move on to the good news, it’s imperative that you understand what ecosystems inhabit the earth.
+Watch the video below.

 But we already know that the earth is in trouble.

 Throughout the last year, we’ve all heard some terrible stories about the environment.
 There were species that were lost, others that lost a chunk of their homes and more forests that were destroyed.
 For more context, check out these stories by Team Owliver.

 As always, humans have found a way to reverse problems that they caused in the first place.
 And the idea that seems at the forefront of this effort is Rewilding.
 This is the UN Decade of ecosystem restoration, ecologists and scientists are now focusing on two areas; rewilding and through this process, restoring degraded habitat.